nodef/tinyobjloader.c/README.md

 # tinyobjloader in C

-Tiny but powerful header only wavefront obj loader written in C99.
+Tiny but powerful header only wavefront obj loader written in C99, by [Syoyo Fujita](https://github.com/syoyo).

 If you are looking for C++ version, please see https://github.com/syoyo/tinyobjloader